GazzaJ/CI-MS4-RefereE-pay/README.md

 This page enables users to pay the match officials fees for any games they have in their kit bag.

  - **User Profile**
+Displays the users billing address, if they have elected to save it, and a summary of the matches they have paid for.

- - **Data Input**
+ - **Admin**
-The primary User inputs are achieved using a series of forms through which, users are able to add and change their data (Recipes or User Profile).
-> A key consideration in the early planning stages was the method for inputting the recipe ingredients and preparation steps.
-I had initially thought about getting the user to input the number of ingredients and then looping through this number to enter each ingredient, one at a time.
-However, this would be problematic, if the user inputs an incorrect number.
-In this case they might have to restart the process, which would be undesirable. **Thus, the goal; has been to make it as easy as possible for the user to input this data.**
+A special menu option has been provided for Admin/Superusers to create new Competitions, Clubs, Teams and Matches.
+Each one redirects the superuser to a form page where they can input and save the relevant information.
+Match creation is currently simplistic choice based form.
+Future versions could use a more sophisticated
+> I had opted to keep this as a superusers task because it didn't make sense to enable any user to log in and start creating new teams.

 ##### **Information Design**
-Information is provided to users on multiple pages; Matches, Match Detail, Profile and Dashboard.
+Information is provided to users on multiple pages; Matches, Match Detail, Clubs, Teams, Kit Bag and Profile.
-Despite rendering slightly different information the structure of the Recipe and Manage Recipe Pages are deliberately similar.
+Despite rendering slightly different information the structure of each page has been designed to provide a similar layout and theme.

 ___